 If you’re debating whether it’s worth the money, step back and think about the money you spend on things like car insurance or homeowner’s insurance.
 Why spend $1,000 a year on flood insurance but not $1,000 on making sure your family survives the flood?

 As you get more seriously into prepping, we think 1-2% of your income is a reasonable amount to spend per year as an insurance policy for your home and life.
-Obviously some things like getting your home off the power grid as large upfront investments that pay off over 30 years.
+Obviously some things like getting your home off the power grid are large, upfront investments that pay off over 30 years.

 Share your prep with loved ones and hide it from strangers